 Briquel then requires (70) that adherents of the eastern theory explain the form of the tradition.
-Essential is: "Pourquoi et comment une telle tradition se serait-elle élaborée sous la forme sous laquelle nous la percevons?"
+Essential is: 'Pourquoi et comment une telle tradition se serait-elle élaborée sous la forme sous laquelle nous la percevons?'
 Earlier he called the tradition very elaborate.
-I think that the tradition is very meagre: people were forced by hunger to leave their country.
-Briquel gives himself parallels for this motif, but it is natural enough (even though it may be fictitious).
-The story about the plays invented during the famine is not worth serious discussion.
-Briquel also makes a point of the fact that Tyrsênos (who is of course fictitious) would be a son of the Lydian king Atys and brother of Lydos.)
+I think that the tradition is very simple: it says that people were forced by hunger to leave their country: this is what Herodotus says.
+Briquel gives himself parallels for this motif, but it is natural enough (even though it can be fictitious).
+The story about the plays invented during the famine (to forget their sorrows) is not worth serious discussion.
+Briquel also makes a point of the fact that Tyrsênos (who is of course fictitious) would be a son of the Lydian king Atys and brother of Lydos.
 It would point to a close association between the two peoples.
-But if the Indo-European peoples entered Asia Minor around 2000 (a date which is certainly not too high), and if the Etruscans left about 1200 (see 1.6), the Lydians and the Tyrsênoi would have lived side by side for 800 years.
+But if the Indo-European peoples entered Asia Minor around 2000 (a date which is certainly not too early), and if the Etruscans left about 1200 (see 1.6), the Lydians and the Tyrsênoi would have lived side by side for 800 years.
 This may be enough for calling them, in mythological terms, 'brothers'.
-(Briquel thinks that Tyrsênos was made a son of the Lydian king in the time of the Lydian Empire, and is then at a loss to find why this was done.
+Briquel thinks that Tyrsênos was made a son of the Lydian king in the time of the Lydian Empire, and is then at a loss to find why this was done.
 He suggests, with much hesitation, that the Lydian kings wanted to have a good relation with the Tyrsênoi, because they had the islands of Lesbos and Lemnos, whereas the Lydians did not have a fleet.
 But Briquel doubts himself whether this was enough to invent the story.
-So Briquel, who here in fact rejects the oriental origin, has a problem, while the adherents of the oriental theory have no problem at all.)
+So Briquel - who here in fact rejects the oriental origin - has a problem, while the adherents of the oriental theory have no problem at all.